General FAQs

 What is an average grant size?

 Typical grant size varies depending on an organizations size, project and need.
-The median grant range is $15,000 to $25,000.
+However, the median grant range is $15,000 to $25,000.
+Here is more information on specific grant awards.

 How much does the Medina Foundation give away each year?